About the degree programme

 Medical Licensing Assessment

-The General Medical Council (GMC) is planning the introduction of a Medical Licensing Assessment (MLA), which all UK medical graduates would need to pass in order to be granted registration with a licence to practise.
+All UK medical graduates need to pass the GMC Medical Licensing Assessment (MLA) in order to be granted registration with a licence to practise.

 The MLA is intended to demonstrate that everyone who obtains registration with a licence to practise medicine in the UK has met a common threshold for safe practice.